about usKey Club International

 In the midst of tall cityscapes and serene nature lies the New York District.
 The New York District is the most active district of Key Club International.
 New York District Key Clubs have been transforming communities in its region for 94 years and includes over 300 clubs that operate under 29 divisions.
 Through rain or shine, snow or hail, Key Clubbers in the New York district dedicate countless hours to their communities and internationally, and are always Proud and Willing to serve!

-This service year, Key Clubbers across the New York District will be fundraising to support our endorsed projects such as Project Semicolon, New York Chapter of the Special Olympics, and Kamp Kiwanis.
-These Projects seek to better our community and New York District Key Club has set a goal to raise $200,000 worth of funds as an initiative.
-We have already raised $175,000 out of our $200,000 goal is this year!
+This service year, Key Clubbers across the New York District will be fundraising to support our endorsed projects.
+These Projects seek to better our community and New York District Key Club has set a goal to raise $120,000 worth of funds as an initiative.
+So far, we have reached 12% of our fundraising goal!
 You can help by volunteering and showing up at more of our local events!

 Service Hour Goal:

-This service year, Key Clubbers across the New York District will be volunteering to support our endorsed projects such as Project Semicolon, New York Chapter of the Special Olympics, and Kamp Kiwanis.
-These Projects seek to better our community and New York District Key Club has set a goal to volunteer for at least 120,000 as an initiative.
-We have already completed 105,000 hours out of our 120,000 hour goal this year!
+This service year, Key Clubbers across the New York District will be volunteering to support our endorsed projects.
+These Projects seek to better our community and New York District Key Club has set a goal to volunteer for at least 90,000 as an initiative.
+So far, we have reached 10% of our service hour goal!
 You can help by volunteering and showing up at more of our local events!

 Structure of Key Club

 Key Club is an International organization with over 260,000 members in 30 countries!

 Each club that has paid its dues is part of Key Club International.
 This level is where most of the service takes place.
 Clubs consist of members, officers, and Faculty Advisors.
 The Kiwanis Advisor from the Sponsoring Kiwanis Club is also involved on this level